-Lofts don’t get a lot of love.
+Most lofts don’t get a lot of love.
 Often stuffed with just-in-case junk and things that haven’t seen the light of day for 20-plus years, it’s an area that’s ripe for renovation.
 Clear yours of clutter and you can turn it into a multi-use, beautiful space.

 Get your next project off to the right start with our project planning section

-A loft conversion or attic extension is a great way to add extra space, whether you crave another bedroom, bathroom, office of playroom.
-But you need to be sure it’ll be worth the investment – not to mention the disruption.
+But you need to be sure it'll be worth the investment – not to mention the disruption.

 Is my loft suitable for conversion?

 Ideally your loft should be 2.2m or higher at the mid-point.
 If yours is lower, you might want to reassess.
 There’s no minimum room height dictated by building regulations, but there is for staircases and access.
 A workaround is lowering the ceiling in the room below – you’ll have to fit a new floor in the loft as part of the conversion, so this isn’t as drastic a project as it sounds.

 Next, look at any obstacles – is there a water tank or a chimney stack that might need to be moved?
 Finally, check your roof – does it have a steep pitch that limits height around the room and may require a dormer or roof redesign?
 The roof should also be weatherproof and insulated.
 Scroll down for more practical advice and loft conversion ideas for inspiration.